 How To Make a Complaint

 Step 2: Lodge a written or telephone complaint via Reception.
-If you prefer not to raise the issue directly with your Psychologist, are not satisfied with the response you receive, or are wanting to make a complaint about our administration services, you can lodge a complaint to our Director, Ms Kali Lohman.
+If you prefer not to raise the issue directly with your therapist, are not satisfied with the response you receive, or are wanting to make a complaint about our administration services, you can lodge a complaint to our Director, Ms Kali Lohman.
 If the Director is unavailable, the Practice Manager will respond.
 Complaints can be made over the phone or via email.
 We encourage complaints, where possible, to be submitted in writing via email.

 You can contact Ms Lohman via our main administration: